Quaerens spray foam insulation support logo

 Frequently asked questions

-Common questions about spray foam insulation claims
+Common questions about spray foam insulation reviews

 Some lenders and surveyors may view spray foam insulation as a risk because it can make roof inspection harder and raise concerns about ventilation, timber condition or future remediation.